Updated: Apr 24

 One benefit of starting onion seeds indoors is that they can be planted closely together in a small container or pot and continue to grow in that until planted outdoors in late April or early May, so you don't need a lot of space.
 When it comes time to transplant the roots separate easily without breaking.

-Start your onion seeds indoors around 10 weeks before your last hard frost.
+Plant onion seeds indoors around 10 weeks before your last hard frost.
 (A hard frost can be considered temperatures below -6⁰C or 20⁰F.)
-I like to seed mine around mid January as I plan to plant them out the end of April.
+I like to plant my onion seeds around mid January as I plan to plant the onion starts outdoors near the end of April.
 Sprinkle onion seeds on moistened soil and cover with 1/4 inch of soil.
-Onions should germinate within 7 to 10 days.
+Onion seeds should germinate within 7 to 10 days.

-Once your onions are about 4 inches tall you can trim the tops to keep the tops from falling over and breaking.
-Trim as needed to keep around 4 inches until they are ready to be transplanted outdoors.
+Once your onion seedlings are about 4 inches tall you can trim the tops to keep the tops from falling over and breaking.
+Trim onion seedlings as needed to keep them around 2 to 4 inches until they are ready to be transplanted outdoors.

-If possible, choose a full sun location to grow your onions.
+If possible, choose a full sun location to grow onions.

 Plant onions in loose, well drained soil.